OfficeForProductSafetyAndStandards/cosmetic-product-notifications/web/README.md

 This assumes you've followed the setup steps in [the root README](../README.md#getting-setup).

-Initialise the databse:
+Initialise the database:

     docker-compose run web bin/rake db:create db:schema:load

 Restart the website (which may have crashed):

     docker-compose restart web

-Visit the site on [localhost:3000](http://localhost:3000).
+Visit the site on [localhost:3000](http://localhost:3000) (default credentials: `user@example.com` / `password`)

-When pulling new changes from master, it is sometimes necesary to run:
+When pulling new changes from master, it is sometimes necessary to run the following if there are new migrations:

-* `docker-compose exec web bin/rake db:migrate` if there are new migrations.
+    docker-compose exec web bin/rake db:migrate

 ### IDE Setup